 - a.
 History (domestication process, global spread via immigrants, etc.)

 - b.
 Production

 - c.
 Use in different cultures

-- ✓ Use in different processed foods
+- d.
+Use in different processed foods

+- ✓ Ribbons will be placed on top ten in each class.

 MODELS

 Model cold frame or hoop house ---- mounted on a piece of painted plywood no larger than 12"x 12".
 Must include an explanation of the purpose of the structure, examples of potential uses, correct orientation in the landscape, and materials necessary in its construction.
 Explanation should be typed or handwritten on a laminated piece of white paper no larger than 8.5" x 11" and be securely attached to the model.